Dregen: Career

 Dregen is the perfect choice for this band.
 We are a group of very strong individuals and we really needed a great personality as a guitar player.
 Dregen has the whole package together – he's a killer guitarist, a brilliant showman, looks great and has the right kind of attitude and taste in music.
 I feel very glad and lucky that he was willing and able to join us.
 Dregen is a real star and a true rocker at heart.
 I can't wait to start rockin' out with him in the band!

 As of July 2011, Dregen was working on his first solo album.
 The album, titled Dregen, was released on 25 September 2013.
 In 2016, Dregen reunited with The Hellacopters for the 20th anniversary of their debut album.
 In 2022, the band released their first album in 16 years, Eyes of Oblivion.
+In September 2026, it was officially announced that The Hellacopters and Dregen part ways due to the latter's hand injury.

 Personal life

 Dregen was formerly married to fellow Swedish singer Pernilla Andersson, who is also the mother of their first child, a son named Sixten.
 The couple announced their separation on 1 June 2015.